If you find yourself in a conversation about post-workout muscle recovery, chances are you hear about foam rolling.

 Ultimately it helps your body recover and feel better.

-A foam roller is one of the most valuable fitness tools you can have at home or at the gym.
+A foam roller is one of the most valuable fitness equipment you can have at home or at the gym.

-If you want to keep your body healthy and strong, then add these 5 easy foam rolling exercises to your fitness program.
+If you want to keep your body healthy and strong, the following 5 foam rolling exercises can help.